 Marketing is a necessary part of church planting in America.
-We would LOVE to think that the LORD will speak directly to every single person who needs to attend your church, placing a calling on their life.
-And He might … and He CAN.
-But LBR (let’s be real), there are churches on every corner, and people have just as many choices on a Sunday morning as they do toothpaste at Walmart.
+We would LOVE to think that the Lord will speak directly to every single person who needs to attend your church, placing a calling on their life.
+He can and he might, but LBR (let’s be real), there are churches on every corner, and people have just as many choices on a Sunday morning as they do toothpaste at Walmart.
 That’s why we need church marketing ideas.

-Marketing is important.
+Church marketing ideas are important.
 People are impacted by your church, and God can use your marketing strategy to draw people to the work He is doing through you.
-But there are lots of marketing mistakes in church plants.
-Here are my top five.
+But when it comes to church marketing ideas, there are some bad strategies.

-2. SIGNS SIGNS SIGNS: Most churches do a great job advertising their church before Sunday, but once the BIG DAY comes … BLECH.
-MOST church plants are mobile, so no one is driving by your very own facility every day, noticing your building, remembering where you are.
+Most churches do a great job advertising their church before Sunday, but once the bid day comes … BLECH!
+Most church plants are mobile, so no one is driving by your very own facility every day, noticing your building, remembering where you are.
 First time visitors (which is the GOAL here) need signs.
 They don’t want to make U-Turns, or turn into the wrong parking lot.
 And you may think, “I have plenty of signs!”
 To which I ask, can anyone read them from the road?
 Size, color and font make a difference!
 Once there, visitors need to know where the bathroom is, and where to check in kids.
-Signs Signs Signs!
+Signs, Signs, Signs!
 It’s better to OVER-educate than under!

-4. SOCIAL MEDIA: People are on their phones/computers/ipads constantly.
+People are online constantly.
 Social Media is the absolute best follow up with visitors and a great way to make announcements—especially the ones that didn’t make the Sunday cut.
 I have followed tons of church plants on social media and the easiest and the marketing platform that’s FREE is not used nearly enough or as effectively.
 The only thing Social Media costs is time.
-Programs like HOOTSUITE help you link your social media and time out posts so that the bi-vocational pastor can post an encouragement from Sunday’s message even though he’s teaching Math.
-Use your SOCIAL MEDIA!!!!
+Programs like Hootsuite help you link your social media and time out posts so that the bi-vocational pastor can post an encouragement from Sunday’s message even though he’s teaching Math.
+Use SOCIAL MEDIA!!!!

 If someone shows up on Sunday and God touches their life, it will be worth it all!
-And if you need to hire a consultant, give me a shout out! [email protected]